 Where Can the Approved List of Captive-Bred Species Be Found?

 The Approved Species List of Captive-bred Species can be found in 50 CFR 15.33.
 The list is also available on the World Wide Web at http://international.fws.gov/global/wbcaacbs.html.
 This list contains the names of species of captive-bred exotic birds for which importation into the United States is not prohibited by the WBCA.

 The procedural rules for listing or removing species from the list can be found in 50 CFR 15.31.
 The WBCA requires that the Secretary of the Interior conduct a periodic review of each listed species and, after public comment, publish in the Federal Register a list of species of exotic birds that are listed in any CITES Appendix and that are not subject to a prohibition or suspension of importation by the WBCA based on their captive-bred status.
 The last review was conducted in 1994.

 Which Species Are Included on the List?

-Although the WBCA also contains provisions for an approved list of wild-caught birds harvested under approved sustainable-use management plans, and also allows imports from qualifying overseas breeding facilities, those lists have not yet been established.
+Although the WBCA also contains provisions for an approved list of wild-caught birds harvested under approved sustainable-use management plans, and also allows imports from qualifying overseas breeding facilities, those lists Start Printed Page 29073have not yet been established.
 The Approved List of Captive-bred Species currently contains the following species that are subject to this review, although other species may be added if information is received to show that they qualify:

 Buteo buteo—European buzzard